shree0156/shree0156/README.md

 ##  About Me

-I enjoy turning messy datasets into meaningful insights and building machine learning models that actually solve problems.
+I enjoy building things with data — exploring ideas, experimenting with models, and solving real-world problems step by step.

-Most of my work revolves around structured data - from predicting loan defaults and segmenting customers to building recommendation systems.
-I like understanding *why* a model works, not just making it run.
+My projects span classification, clustering, recommendation systems, and computer vision.

-You’ll find projects here covering classification, clustering, recommendation systems, and some computer vision experiments - all built while learning, experimenting, and improving step by step.
+I focus on understanding the full pipeline - from data preprocessing and feature engineering to model evaluation and deployment.

-### If you're here to explore code, learn from projects, or just curious - Welcome!
+### This space reflects my journey in applied Machine Learning - learning continuously, building consistently, and improving with every project.
+Welcome!
 ---

 ##  Technical Skills